jamoffitt67/jamoffitt67.github.io/index.md

-Using `statsmodels`, I develop a robust **multivariate linear regression model** to predict property values in Boston based on a host of variables, including water quality, pupil-to-teacher ratio, proximity to the Charles River, and others. *(Maybe something here about the importance of carefully defining and treating variables so we don't end up with "socioeconomic status" bullshit)*
+Using `statsmodels`, I develop a robust **multivariate linear regression model** to predict property values in Boston based on a host of variables, including water quality, pupil-to-teacher ratio, proximity to the Charles River, and others.
+This project revealed inherent bias in many housing classification and valuation models.
+Contextual use of these data must be given careful consideration.

 ### [Hotel Cancelation Prediction](https://github.com/jamoffitt67/jamoffitt67.github.io/blob/911d9bfa8e69cacd34581273895c59a583cee566/Project_Classification_Hotel_Cancelation_PF%20(1).ipynb) <i style="font-size:0.8em">Classification Methods</i>
 With `sklearn`, I use a **k-nearest neighbors (KNN) classification